puppetlabs-toy-chest/puppetlabs-pipelines/README.md

 ### Beginning with Distelli Agent

+### Credential Requirements

 In order to get up and running you must at minimum supply the Distelli Access Token and Distelli Secret Key respectively

+You will likely want to involve Hiera with some form of encryption enabled to pass in these sensitive items to ensure your credentials are safeguarded.

+### Installation requirements

+Since 7zip is required to allow the [Archive](https://forge.puppet.com/puppet/archive) module to extract the Distelli executable.
+On \*nix platforms, this module will automatically use the package management system associated with your OS distribution (i.e., YUM and RedHat family).
+On Windows, there is not an official package management system.
+Therefore you have two options:
+- Install 7zip tool by some other means
+- Allow this module to install Chocolatey, a Windows package management system, to install 7zip

+### Install, configure, and run on OS with inherent package management system

 ```puppet
 class { '::distelli::agent':